Danie10/gadgeteerza-homeassistant/README.md

 * Get Ambient weather card to show rain in mm instead of inches
 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
-* Our Groceries shopping lists are showing and working now, but filtering on specific lists seems broken upstream
 * Convert template sensors code format to newer format
-* Possible time left to full charge gauge
+* Possible time left to solar battery full charge gauge

 ## Time Left on Battery Calculations
 Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah max rated capacity at full ie. 100% SOC: